jrandj/backtester/README.md

     conda env create -f environment.yml
     ```

-2. Activate the virtual environment:
+1. Activate the virtual environment:
     ```bash
     conda activate backtester
     ```

+1. Configure your IDE to use the new environment.

 To uninstall Backtester: